 Special rules, found in §72(d), apply to annuity distributions from qualified retirement plans.
 These special rules differ from the exclusion ratio method in that the number of payments is determined according to age groups, such as 55 and under, 56 to 60, and 61 to 65, etc.

 Disability Pensions and Payments

 Generally, workers compensation is tax-free, but income from disability pensions provided by an employer is taxable unless the payments are for severe, permanent physical injuries.

-Military disability pensions that were received before September 25, 1975 based on years of service are tax-free, but if they are based on the percentage of disability, then they are only tax-free to the extent of that percentage.
+Military disability pensions received before September 25, 1975 based on years of service are tax-free, but if they are based on the percentage of disability, then they are only tax-free to the extent of that percentage.
 Payments from military disability pensions other than from the Department of Veterans Affairs (VA) are taxable.
 VA disability payments are tax-free.
 Payments for combat-related injuries or sickness is tax-free if they resulted from:

 - armed conflict